evshary/cheat-sheet/Linux/audio.md

 ### pacmd

 pacmd has the same function of pactl, but it also can show interactive interface on CLI.

+The difference between pactl & pacmd: [Change PulseAudio Input/Output from Shell?](https://unix.stackexchange.com/questions/65246/change-pulseaudio-input-output-from-shell)

+> pacmd - Used to reconfigure a PulseAudio sound server during runtime.
+>
+> pactl - Used to control a running PulseAudio sound server.

+Useful commands:

+* `pacmd list-cards`: List sound card.
+* `pacmd list-sinks`: **Useful**.
+Same as `pactl list sinks`, but able to show the number who use the sinks.

 ### pulseaudio